rincewound/MutaGen/README.md

 [<--------------Scheme----------------------------------->][<-- C# --------------->][Any .Net, user code]

 ##DSL
 The DSL I have in mind is closely related to what Cucumber does with Gherkin, however, when I did some prototyping, I noticed, that I was essentially using something that appears to be very closely related to Lisp.
 Given that the whole business with facettes is very much listprocessing I opted to create the very first frontend using IronScheme.
-As I do know, that Lisp has not all that much going for it these days (popularity wise!)
+As I do know, that Lisp has not all that much going for it these days (popularity wise!), I took the approach of seperating the frontend from the backend, thus giving the user the option to use another language to drive the backend.

 ##Current state
 As of now, I don't have a working version yet.
 Expect the first bits of code within Jan '17 and - hopefully - something buildable a couple of weeks later.

-*Jan '17: Moved to Github
+* Jan '17: Moved to Github
-*Dec '16: Started implementation on runtime, experiments for scenarios
+* Dec '16: Started implementation on runtime, experiments for scenarios